One-Page Resume Guide: Templates & Examples

 Focus on your most recent and relevant experience, and try to keep your older work history to a minimum.
 See what to put on a resume for additional guidance on what to include.

-A one-page resume forces you to prioritize and condense your most relevant and impactful information, making it easier for recruiters and hiring managers to quickly assess your qualifications.
+A one-page resume forces you to prioritize and condense your most relevant and impactful information, making it easier for recruiters and hiring managers to assess your qualifications.

 Ultimately, the length of your resume should be determined by the content and relevance of your experience rather than a strict rule about page count.

-See our resume profile examples and resume About Me examples for guidance on introducing yourself succinctly and effectively in your one-page resume.
+See our resume “About Me” examples for guidance on introducing yourself succinctly and effectively in your one-page resume.

 Is a 1.5-page resume okay?

 A one-and-a-half-page resume can create visual imbalance, especially if the second page contains only a small amount of information.
-This can make your resume appear disjointed and unprofessional.

 If you have extensive work experience, relevant accomplishments or additional qualifications worth showcasing, you may consider extending your resume to two full pages.

-Ensure that the information you include is truly valuable and relevant to the position you are applying for.
 Avoid stretching the content to fill the space just to reach two pages.
-Use a resume outline to keep track of your career accomplishments and decide which are worth including in your resume.
+Use a resume outline to keep track of your career accomplishments and decide which ones are worth including.

 How we reviewed this article